Modern Slavery and Human Trafficking Statement

 4. Our international partnerships

-The University has numerous academic partnerships with prestigious universities, colleges and academies around the world, and we are committed to ensuring that our expectations around Modern Slavery in our UK business is reflected in our international partnerships.
+The University has numerous academic partnerships with prestigious universities, colleges and academies around the world, and we are committed to ensuring that our expectations around modern slavery in our own organisation is reflected in our international partnerships.

 Training and Awareness